 Set a goal to spend 15 minutes each day on an area of your home that you normally neglect.
 Because you are not biting off everything at once, your organization process will seem more doable.
 Likewise, you will love the momentum you feel as you slowly gain control of your space.
 Finally, you are setting the tone for your family and the future of your home by setting an organized example.

 Here’s some motivation for you of a before and after project we completed in the bathroom!

 What time of day is best to get 15 minutes of focused time?
 When do you have the most energy?
 When is the rest of your family busy and can give you uninterrupted time?
 It may mean you need to wake up just a little earlier to get ahead in your day.

-Be prepared as this process will carry over into multiple days depending on how large of a space or how much stuff you have accumulated in the area you are focusing on.
-Set up an area with a table that can be left out for the duration of this project.
+Be prepared as this process will carry over into multiple days.
+While this depends on how large of a space or how much stuff you have accumulated in the area you are focusing on, it is a common reason people get discouraged.
+Because of this, an area with a table that can stay out is great.

 For example we will focus on personal care items and toiletries.
 What are you looking for?
 Items in this category may include: